cgodf/fastwebp/README.md

 <details>
 <summary><b>Is my data really safe?</b></summary>

 Yes!
-All conversion happens in your browser using WebAssembly.
+All conversion happens in your browser using Canvas API.
 You can verify this by opening your browser's Network tab - you'll see zero file uploads.
 The code is open source, so you can audit it yourself.
 </details>

 <details>
 <summary><b>Why is it free?</b></summary>

-FastHEIC is ad-supported (non-intrusive) and open source.
+FastWebP is ad-supported (non-intrusive) and open source.
 Since processing happens client-side, there are no server costs for conversions.
 </details>

 <details>